jshholland/inv.alid.pw/posts/tech-choices.md

 ---
-title: Tech choices and the reasons behind them
+title: It's all about ethics in chat networks
 ---

-Recently, I realised that I've been using IRC for something very close to ten years.
+Recently, I realised that I've been using IRC for over ten years.
 In that time period, the number of ways to do instant messaging has grown quite rapidly: Slack, Discord, Telegram, WhatsApp, Messenger, Signal, Matrix.org, and more have all come into existence since then and reached some level of use, and Jabber/XMPP is still around too.
-Some of these are proprietary and under the control of a single company; others are open source and federated.
+Some of these are proprietary and under the control of a single company;
+others are open source and federated.
 There's also [IRCv3], which I'm not even sure where it fits into all this.

-This is par for the course in today's world of software.
-Perhaps the network effects of communication and social networks have some impact, but almost every possible choice one can make about what to use to accomplish something on the internet is similar to the one we make when we decide how to have an online conversation.
-It's not just at the level of user either: a sysadmin has to choose between hosting providers, a developer between programming frameworks, database engines, and version control systems, and managers have to pick their favourite set of buzzwords.

-Often we end up using certain things purely out of familiarity and habit, or for the opposite reason of novelty and curiosity, without particularly thinking about whether they are the right tool for the job or not.
+I have accounts on and regularly use all of the mentioned messaging systems, and I still use regular old SMS messaging quite frequently as well.
+IRC is certainly feeling its age: the hassle of running a bouncer or command line client in a screen session somewhere is a high bar to set to be some approximation of always online, and it doesn't support some of the features of reaction emoji, threading or embedded images nearly as well as its more modern competitors such as Slack and Discord.
+But I really can't see it dying any time soon.
+Most IRCers at this point have been around for a long time.

 [IRCv3]: https://ircv3.net/